eBork1/Projects-Exercises/docs/projects/attack-of-the-clones.md

 To complete the assignment, you must complete the following:

+1. Deconstruct the webapp you plan to clone (do not worry about matching fonts or images/colors, we are only concered with design layout and components/functional features)
-1. Follow atomic design principles for deconstructing the original web app look
+2. Follow atomic design principles for deconstructing the original web app look

    - Atoms -> Molecules -> Organism (component)

-2. Use React.js for creating components
+3. Use React.js for creating components
-3. Use Laravel to create Templates (blades) to put the reusable components on for multiple pages (different type of blade, with imports for template blades)
+4. Use Laravel to create Templates (blades) to put the reusable components on for multiple pages (different type of blade, with imports for template blades)
-4. Have full CRUD functionality for at least one aspect of the site (does not need to be complicated)
+5. Have full CRUD functionality for at least one aspect of the site (does not need to be complicated)

 - For example, in gmail:
 - Create a new email in drafts (CREATE)